svn2github/RobinsonTechnologies/clanlibstuff/novashell/readme.txt

 ** WINDOWS **

-Install or checkout Clanlib 0.8.3 or latest svn  Also download the related precompiled binaries you will need from here:  http://clanlib.org/download-binaries-win32-vc80.html
+Install or checkout Clanlib 1.0.x (not 2.0) from the latest svn  Also download the related precompiled binaries you will need from here:  http://clanlib.org/download-binaries-win32-vc80.html

 Make sure the examples work ok and everything compiles.